iCliniq Logo

 • Ductal Carcinoma in Situ (LCIS): This condition is difficult to diagnose because it cannot be identified in a mammogram.
 In such cases, a biopsy might be required.

-• Male Breast Cancer: It is the rarest of all breast cancer.
+• Male Breast Cancer: It is the rarest of all breast cancers.
 People who belong to an older age are known to be affected.
-Earlier diagnosis can help in ideal treatment options.
+An earlier diagnosis can help with ideal treatment options.

-• Paget's Disease of the Breast: An underlying condition of the duct can cause Paget's disease.
-This cancer is known to start in the nipples of the breast.
+• Paget's Disease of the Breast: This cancer is known to start in the nipples of the breast.

-• Recurrent Breast Cancer: This breast cancer can recur after cancer has been treated in the site.
+• Recurrent Breast Cancer: This breast cancer can recur after the cancer has been treated at the site.

 How Is Breast Cancer Diagnosed?